canonical/vanilla-framework/docs/utilities/_align.md

 ---
 collection: utilities
-title: Text align
+title: Align
 ---

-You can use these utilities to force the text inside an element to align center, left or right.
+You can use these utilities to force the content inside an element to align center, left or right.

 ## Center